kunoada/Cardano/jormungandr_controller/README.md

 - To use the telegram bot, please use the guide linked above at **Telegram Bot** to set up a bot for yourself.
 - When the telegram bot is up and running, put in the token and chat id in my_config.json and set "activate" to true.

+How to set up a systemd service;

+´´´
+sudo nano /etc/systemd/system/jormungandr.service
+´´´
+Add this to the file;

+´´´
+[Unit]
+Description=Shelley Staking Pool

+[Service]
+Type=simple
+Restart=on-failure
+RestartSec=5

+LimitNOFILE=16384

+User=<your user>
+Group=users
+WorkingDirectory=/path/to/???
+ExecStart=/usr/bin/python3 -u /path/to/Cardano/jormungandr_controller/jormungandr_controller.py

+[Install]
+WantedBy=multi-user.target
+´´´
+You have to set up the WorkingDirectory so it fits the paths you have used in my_config.json

+Now enable the service, so it start on boot
+´´´
+sudo systemctl enable jormungandr.service
+´´´
+And start the service to run it right away
+´´´
+sudo systemctl start jormungandr.service
+´´´
+The outputs can now be followed with
+´´´
+journalctl -f -u jormungandr.service
+´´´

 ## Works on
 Tested on both Windows and Linux.
 If anyone has tried this script on MAC, please let me know! :-)